nd1012/HTML-i18n/README.md

 # HTML i18n

-A JavaScript tool for browser extensions that want to use the i18n API with HTML.
+A JavaScript tool for browser extensions and normal websites that want to use the i18n API (or the emulation) with HTML.

 ## Usage

+### Load the library

 To load this tool in your HTML page: